| | | ORCiD

 I strive for reproducible experiments, well-documented software, efficient computation, and interpretable modeling.

-I am currently working with Professors Jonathan Terhorst and Gideon Bradburd, funded by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship.
+I am currently mentored by Professors Jonathan Terhorst and Gideon Bradburd and funded by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship.

 I completed a PhD degree in Statistics at University of Washington - Seattle, advised by Professors Sharon Browning and Elizabeth Thompson.